home equity loan

 Home equity loans allow you to use your house as collateral and you can use the money for anything you like.
 Many people take out home equity loans to finance renovation projects that make their property more valuable.

-A home equity loan, also commonly known as a second mortgage, is a type of loan in which homeowners borrow money against the equity they own in their house.
 Home equity is calculated by taking the current value of your residence and subtracting your outstanding mortgage balance.
 For example, if your house is currently estimated to be worth $500,000 and you still owe $100,000 on your mortgage, then you have $400,000 in home equity.
 Your loan will be borrowed against this total.
 Typically, most lenders will allow you to borrower up to 80% of the value of your property minus the first mortgage balance.

-Download Now!
+Download Now

 If you’re unsure of how much money you will need, you may want to consider a home equity line of credit (HELOC).
 Just like a home equity loan, a HELOC allows you to borrow against the equity in your home.
 But instead of receiving all the funds upfront, you can withdraw money as you need it.
 HELOCs function much like a credit card in that once you reach your credit cap, your balance will need to be repaid before you can withdraw more money.

 Home equity loans do not need to be used on your home.
-In fact, the money can be spent on any big expense you need help financing, such as a wedding or business startup.
+The money can be spent on any big expense you need help financing, such as a wedding or business startup.
 One popular use for them is paying off credit card debt.
 Credit card interest rates are notoriously high.
 Paying off your credit card debt with funds from a low-rate home equity loan could save you a significant amount of money in the long term.
 It will also help consolidate your debt if you owe money on more than one credit card by allowing you to make just one payment every month.

 Although funds from a home equity loan can be used for anything, it’s important to note that interest from these loans is only tax deductible if the funds are used on a home renovation project.
 Consult a tax advisor to see if your project is eligible.